 The School catalog is current as of the time of printing.
-CSi reserves the right to make changes in organizational structure, policy and procedures as circumstances dictate.
+Within the provisions of the Texas Workforce Commission Career Schools and Veteran's Education Section, CSi reserves the right to make changes in organizational structure, policy and procedures as circumstances dictate.
 Each campus reserves the right to make changes in equipment and materials and modify curriculum as it deems necessary.
 When size and curriculum permit, classes may be combined to provide meaningful instruction and training and contribute to the level of interaction among students.
 Students are expected to be familiar with the information presented in this school catalog.